-Spain has recently published a rule on the procedure for obtaining the TIE for Uk citizens.
-This is the Resolution of 2 June 2020, determining the procedure for issuing the residence permit provided for in Article 18.4 of the Agreement on the Withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, but there is still a lot of confusion about the TIE cards and at Imont we are here to help you understand a help you through the process.
+Spain has recently published a rule on the procedure for obtaining the TIE for UK citizens.
+This is the Resolution of 2nd June 2020, determining the procedure for issuing the residence permit provided for in Article 18.4 of the Agreement on the Withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, but there is still a lot of confusion about the TIE cards and at Imont we are here to help you through the process.

 What is a TIE and what will it include?

 A TIE is a “Tarjeta de Identidad de Extranjero”, an identity card that is the sole and exclusive document designed to provide documentation to foreigners who are legally resident in Spain.

 This card accredits the legal stay of foreigners in Spain, their identification and that, in accordance with current regulations, they have been granted authorisation or recognised the right to remain in Spanish territory for a period of more than six months.

 This rule states that the TIE card issued to UK citizens in Spain will contain distinctive points such as their status as a beneficiary under the Withdrawal Agreement and whether they were a holder of a previous green residence document before.